kevinolega/callcentertrainingtips/cta/offer.md

 This page is part of my community service.

-So I give lessons on FB, the website (main), YouTube (new) and send activities via email for free.
+So I give lessons on FB, the website (main), YouTube (new), and send activities via email for free.

 What most people don't know is...

-I also offer coaching for Php 1,500.
+I also offer to coach for Php 1,500.

-When you avail the training, you get an extra set of training materials and three phone sessions with me.
+When you avail of the training, you get an extra set of training materials and three phone sessions with me.

 My focus is interview preparation for call center work.

-We’ll be correcting your mistakes and I’ll guide you until you get hired.
+We'll be correcting your mistakes, and I'll guide you until you get hired.

-This is my community service so I’m only charging a small amount because it helps cover the expenses of maintaining my website and production cost of training materials and the salary of my team.
+This is my community service, so I'm only charging a small amount because it helps cover the expenses of maintaining my website and production cost of training materials and the salary of my team.

-If you want to avail the coaching, payment is by bank deposit and sessions are done on the phone so I’ll need your number.
-Globe and landline is good.
+If you want to avail of the coaching, payment is by bank deposit, and sessions are done on the phone, so I'll need your number.
+Globe and landline are good.
 Or Skype if you have fast internet.

 I just want you to remember...